Click here to return to thebradyfamilytree.com

 Charles married Anna M. Collins "Annie", daughter of Daniel Collins and Ellen Gleeson.
 Annie was born on 4 Sep 1893 in Silvermines, , Ireland.
 She died in 1954.
 She was buried in Saint Catharine's Cemetery, Sea Girt, Monmouth, New Jersey, USA.

-69. William Joseph Brady (William , Michael , Terence ) was born in Mar 1867 in Bristol, Bucks, Pennsylvania, USA.
-He died in 1911 in Bridgeport, Fairfield, Connecticut, USA.
-He was buried in Bristol, Bucks, Pennsylvania, USA.
+69. William Joseph Brady (William , Michael , ) was born in Mar 1867 in Bristol, Bucks, Pennsylvania, USA.
+He died on 7 Jun 1910 in Bridgeport, Fairfield, Connecticut, USA.
+He was buried in Jun 1910 in Bristol, Bucks, Pennsylvania, USA.

 William's middle name is listed at the birth of his son George Henry Brady.
 A middle initial of J. is used when he was a witness at the marriages of John J. Brady and Peter E. Brady.
 William is listed in the 1870 census with his parents in Bristol.
 On the way home from work he stopped off at a bar for a drink.
-Someone had a gun and William was shot trying to disarm him.
+At the saloon, George Smith who had a gun killed William while William was trying to help the bar owner disarm Smith.

 William married Ellen A. McGinley "Ella", daughter of Edward McGinley and Mary.
 Ella was born in 1869.
 She died on 24 Feb 1892 in Bristol, Bucks, Pennsylvania, USA.
 She was buried on 27 Feb 1892 in Saint Marks Roman Catholic Churchyard, Bristol, Bucks, Pennsylvania, USA.